determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

    the queue though RBAC is enforced when clicking on a task to access its details and artifacts.
 -  RBAC is not currently applied to Master logs which can contain information about jobs that the user is not authorized to see.
--  Historical allocations shows cluster-wide usage related to other users and workspaces.
+-  Historical usage shows cluster-wide usage related to other users and workspaces.
 -  Cluster utilization information is not gated behind RBAC.

 *****************